 Paro, Jili Dzong, Jangchulakha, Jimilang Tsho, Simkotra Tsho ,Phajoding, Thimphu, Paro

-Bhutan is known as the “land of the thunder dragon”, it is a beautiful country home to many mountains and monasteries tucked away in the Himalayas.
-This is a place of untouched culture, ecology and wildlife, you will be in awe of the scenic beauty around you, from majestic mountains to lush valleys.
-Visiting Bhutan is like visiting a magical kingdom of the past.
+Bhutan, also known as “land of the thunder dragon”, is a country of mountains, monasteries and mysteries, tucked away in the folds of the Himalayas.
+It is famed across for its untouched culture, its pristine ecology and wildlife, and the unparalleled scenic beauty of its majestic peaks and lush valleys.
+It is still, in many ways, a magical kingdom of the past.

 Druk Path Trek is one of the most popular treks in Bhutan.
 It is a short and scenic trek with some great views and beautiful lakes en route.
-Although it leads up to altitudes above 4,000m, it is not too strenuous as walking distances between the camps are not too long.
-Besides the lakes, we will visit the Phajoding monastery, a site that is one of the highlights of this trek.
+Although it leads up to altitudes above 4,000m it is not too strenuous as walking distances between the camps are not too long.
+Besides the lakes, it is the Phajoding monastery that is one of the highlights of this trek.

 Day 01: Arrival at Paro (D)

-The flight to Paro crosses the Himalayan Mountains will give you spectacular views of the awesome peaks, including the scared Jumolhari and Jichu Drake peaks in Bhutan.
-Upon arrival in Paro, you will be greeted by a Rahhalah guide and dropped to your hotel.
+The flight to Paro crosses the Himalayan Mountains, affording spectacular views of the awesome peaks, including the scared Jumolhari and Jichu Drake peaks in Bhutan.
+Upon arrival in Paro, you will be greeted by our representative and transferred to the hotel.

-In the afternoon, we will visit Paro Dzong.
-It was built in 1646 and now houses government offices and religious institutions, as do all the Dzong (forts).
-We will then take a tour of the National Museum, formerly the watchtower for the Dzong.
+It was built in 1646 and now houses government offices and religious institutions, as do all the Dzong (forts) currently.
+You can then tour the National Museum, formerly the watchtower for the Dzong.
 It now houses a collection of fine arts, paintings, thankas, statues, and antiques.
-Afterwards, we can visit Kyichu Lhakhang, the oldest temple in the country, and Drukgyel Dzong.
-In the evening, you can relax and take a stroll through Paro town.
+Afterward you can visit Kyichu Lhakhang, the oldest temple in the country, and Drukgyel Dzong.
+In the evening you can stroll through Paro town.

 Day 02: Paro – Jili Dzong (B, L, D)